segmentio/segment-docs/src/connections/sources/catalog/libraries/server/object-api/index.md

 ### Can you just pull data automatically from my database?

-If you would like this feature, please [contact us](https://segment.com/help/contact/) and let us know.
+If you would like this feature, [contact us](https://segment.com/help/contact/) and let us know.

 ### How do you recommend we load object data into Segment?